April 16, 2020

 A brief outline of the purpose of each document:

 An advance directive and health care power of attorney.The power of attorney portion will appoint the person you want to carry out your wishes if you become too ill to convey to medical caregivers what level of care you want.
-In my Will & Trust Kit, you will also create an advance directive (sometimes called a living will) where you will spell out your medical-care wishes.
+In the Must Have Documents, you will also create an advance directive (sometimes called a living will) where you will spell out your medical-care wishes.
 Do you want to be put on life support?
 Fed intravenously?
 I know those are difficult questions to ponder, but if you don’t spell this out, you are opening the door to family anguish and potentially, arguments.

 Financial power of attorney.
 This appoints someone to step in and help manage your bills and investments if you ever become too ill.